 RE: “Why maize processors have resorted to importing grains” (The New Times, February 2).

 This makes me sad, worried and frustrated to say the least.
-I was recently in the village—harvest season is evident and maize is one of the bumper crops in plenty.
+I spent this week in the village—harvest season is evident and maize is one of the bumper crops in plenty.